17 Walks in Edinburgh to Get Your Step Count Up!

 The Braid Hills, Edinburgh

 The Braids are located in the South and are perfect for those seeking hill walks near Edinburgh.
-A little out of the centre but still easily accessible by car and bus; this is an oasis of calm not too far from the hustle and bustle.
+A little out of the centre but still easily accessible by car and bus, they are an oasis of calm not too far from the hustle and bustle.

 Well known for its golf course – the hills are also popular with walkers and families.